mr-veeru/AccessVault/TESTING_GUIDE.md

 ### A. Admin Login

 -   **Description**: Authenticate an administrator to obtain a JWT access token.
 This token is required for all other admin-specific endpoints.
+Supports both dedicated admin accounts and users with admin role.
 -   **Sample Input**:
     ```json
     {